Financial and management accounts

 Ratios enable you to quickly compare relative values - eg two items on the balance sheet.

-Ratio analysis can also be applied to non-financial data.
-For ease of reference, ratios are often split into the following areas of common control:
+Ratios are often split into the following areas of common control:

-- profitability ratios - these measure overall profitability and how well the business is using its assets and covering overhead costs
+- profitability ratios - measure overall profitability and how well the business is using its assets and covering overhead costs